h2oai/h2o-3/h2o-docs/src/dev/custom_functions.md

 The custom metrics is a function which implements `water.udf.CMetricFunc` interface.
 The interface follows design of `hex.MetricBuilder` and contains three methods to support distributed invocation:
-  - `perRow` : the method which maps a row into array of doubles.
-The method is designed to be called as part of `water.MRTask#map` call and it corresponds to  `hex.MetricBuilder#perRow` call.
+  - `map` : the method which maps a row into array of doubles.
+The method is designed to be called as part of `water.MRTask#map` call and it corresponds to  `hex.MetricBuilder#map` call.
-  - `combine` : the method combines 2 row results.
+  - `reduce` : the method combines 2 row results.
 It is called as part of `water.MRTask#map` and `water.MRTask#reduce` calls.
   - `metric` : the method computes the final metric value from given array of doubles.
 The method is called in the context of `water.MRtask#postGlobal` and corresponds to `hex.MetricBuilder#postGlobal` call.